Riverland Paddling Marathon

-The RPM 200 covers the entire distance on the Murray River from Martins Bend (a few km upstream from Berri) to Morgan (208 km).
+The RPM 200 covers the entire distance on the Murray River from Martins Bend (a few kilometers upstream from Berri) to Morgan (208 km).
 At first light on Saturday morning, paddlers leave Martins Bend and pass through lock 4 on their way to the finish at Moorook.
 Day 2, Sunday morning sees the paddlers again leave at first light from Moorook, passing through lock 3 and finishing at Waikerie.
 The Monday morning, the paddlers leave well before sunrise and head downstream, passing through lock 2 and finishing at Morgan.